Chromosome 9p Deletion syndrome

 What gene changes cause Chromosome 9p Deletion syndrome?

-The syndrome is caused by deleted or missing copies of DNA on chromosome 9, specifically in short arm (p).
+The syndrome is caused by deleted or missing copies of DNA on chromosome 9, specifically in the short arm (p).

 50% of the cases are the result of random deletion, while the other 50% are believed to have been inherited from parents with no features themselves or through balanced translocation.